PDP-10/its/doc/games.md

 ### MLIFE

 This is a Conway Game of Life by Mike Speciner.
-Type `:rwg;mlife` run run it.
+Type `:games;mlife` to run it.

 ### Spacewar